 LHA Trails

-The Lewisboro Horsemen’s Association (LHA) is a nonprofit that supports local equestrians and maintains bridle trails in Northern Westchester.
-I led a comprehensive brand and digital refresh to help the organization increase its visibility, reach new audiences, and streamline digital management.
+The Lewisboro Horsemen’s Association (LHA) is a nonprofit dedicated to supporting equestrians and preserving bridle trails in Northern Westchester.
+I led a comprehensive brand and digital transformation to elevate their visibility, engage new audiences, and simplify digital operations

 SERVICES